DeannaWagner/fullstack-nanodegree-vm/vagrant/p5catalog/README.md

 ##Connection Information
-The server IP address is 52.25.243.158 and the SSH port is 2200
+The server IP address is 52.25.243.158 and the SSH port is 2200 The complete URL to your hosted web application http://ec2-52-25-243-158.us-west-2.compute.amazonaws.com/.

-##TODO
-The complete URL to your hosted web application.
-LOOK AT RUBRIC FOR MORE ON ALL THIS

 ##Required Libraries, Files and Dependencies